sergmain/metaheuristic-docs/p/quick-start.md

 ##### Quick start for evaluating UI only

-1. Create temporary dir for Metaheuristic, i.e. /mh-root It'll be /mh-root in follow text.
+1. Create a temporary dir for Metaheuristic, i.e. /mh-root It'll be /mh-root in following text.

 1. from /mh-root run git cloning command:
     ```text